-Drawing on the existing academic strengths of Green Templeton College and the wider research community in the University, GTC has launched a Global Health Policy Programme, led by Fellows Ken Fleming, Stephen Kennedy and Winnie Yip, for advancing knowledge and excellence in implementing policy aspects of global health using an evidence-based approach.
+Drawing on the existing academic strengths of Green Templeton College and the wider research community in the University, GTC has launched a Global Health Policy Programme, led by Fellows Winnie Yip and Ken Fleming, for advancing knowledge and excellence in implementing policy aspects of global health using an evidence-based approach.

-A critical problem confronting most low and middle-income countries (LMICs) is how to fund and deliver evidence-based health care in a sustainable, equitable, efficient and effective manner.
-Through a series of theme-based world-class speaker series, collaborative and inter-disciplinary research projects and educational material development, and student-led seminars and journal clubs, the Programme's objectives will be to:
+Through a series of theme-based world-class speaker series, collaborative and inter-disciplinary research projects and educational material development, and student-led seminars and journal clubs, the Programme's objectives are to:

 - disseminate the findings to policy-makers and professionals to effect policy-making, implementation and changes in practice

 - provide a platform to facilitate synergy in research and teaching among GTC members and between GTC and other Oxford academics with similar interests.

 GHPP also encourages and supports researchers, especially doctoral students and junior researchers to undertake pilot research projects in the area of global health policy.
 Three pilot projects are currently running: find out more about the pilot projects.

 The Programme organises and hosts a programme of seminars and lectures: see a list of forthcoming and past events.